LinguaByte1111/Multi-Lingua-Emotion-Aware-Translation-System/README.md

 - 🌐 Translation across 30 languages
 - 😃 Emotion recognition with emotion-matched text-to-speech
 - 🧐 Rule-based sarcasm detection for better contextual understanding
 ---

-For inquiries or collaboration opportunities, feel free to reach out.